 If the IRS audits one of the returns the tax preparer filed and finds significant problems, the agency might decide to audit all the returns that person prepared for the year, or for the past several years.

 Don’t make this mistake.
 Read our advice on how to select the best tax pro.

 Let’s say you breed and sell dogs, or sell blankets on Etsy, or resell garage sale purchases on eBay.
 At the end of the year, you realize expenses exceeded what you made and decide to deduct a tax loss from your “business.”

-However, if you do that for three or more years, the IRS is going to get suspicious.
+However, if you do that for several years, the IRS is going to get suspicious.
 A business is something that makes money.
-If you haven’t made money in three years, what you have may actually be a hobby.
+Generally, if you haven’t made money in at least three of the past five years, what you have might actually be a hobby.

 The IRS doesn’t allow business deductions for hobbies.

 If you donate a large percentage of your income to charity, be sure to keep careful records.
 Too many contributions relative to your income can be a problem.
 So, think twice about inflating the value of those items you dropped off at the thrift store.

 Take a home office if you’re entitled to it, but be ready to defend it if necessary.
 The most important thing to remember is that you can only deduct a home office if you use that space primarily and exclusively for business.